 I have always made small things with my hands.
 What was frustrating to me about architecture was that there were so many factors out of your control.
 You're not doing the making, not touching the materiality of things.
 The contractor is.
 I like the instant gratification of making things myself; it's so exciting to me.

 “My process is very influenced by my education in architecture.
 I use AutoCAD all of the time, and think about materials, details, concepts, form … all tools I used when designing buildings.“

-“Finding a new material or product that is simpatico with laser cutting is my end-all.”
+“Finding a new material that is simpatico with laser cutting", she says with evident glee, "is my end-all.”

-As we're getting ready to leave, we ask Molly to recommend some of her favorite local restaurants because:
+As we're getting ready to leave, we ask Molly to recommend some of her favorite local restaurants.